openannotation/annotator/doc/roadmap.rst

 process, and any features merged by the relevant cutoff dates will be in the release.

 .. note:: This is a living document.
-Nothing herein constitutes a promise of
+Nothing herein constitutes a guarantee that
-          guarantee that a given Annotator release will contain a given feature, or that a release will happen on a specified date.
+          a given Annotator release will contain a given feature, or that a release will happen on a specified date.

 2.0
 +++